Examples

 1

-From the bnlearn library, we’ll need the fit for this exercise:
+From the bnlearn library, we’ll use the fit function:

 import bnlearn as bn